Blog Categories

 Weekly Comic Reviews - 13 Jan 2016

 It’s been a crazy week.
 Ratings out of 5 stars.
 Comics available at Absolute Comics (Plaza Singapura).
 Insexts #2 Story: Marguerite Bennett Art: Ariela Kristantina AfterShock Comics Reading is contextual.
 Reading Insexts #2 a few hours after the terrorist attack in Jakarta is especially poignant because you know the ideas and freedom that allowed such a daring comic like Insexts is under threat by fundamentalism.
 The right to buy and read a comic like Insexts should not be taken for granted.
 It should be protected.
 Putting the politics aside, this second issue continues the winning streak of AfterShock Comics.
 One awaits the next issue with abated breath…Btw, the artist of Insexts, Ariela Kristantina, who is based in Jakarta, is safe and sound.
-(4 stars) The Walking Dead #150 Story: Robert Kirkman Art: Charlie Adlard Image Comics The Walking Dead reaches the landmark 150 th issue.
-Who would...
+(4 stars) The Walking Dead #150 Story: Robert Kirkman Art: Charlie Adlard Image Comics The Walking Dead reaches the landmark 150th issue.
+Who would have taught in...

 Continue reading

-1724 Hits
+1783 Hits

 S5 Box